|Nutrition Facts (per serving)|

 - 1 teaspoon sesame oil

-Heat up two tablespoons of oil in a wok and stir-fry the spring onions, chili and shallots until soft.
+Heat up 2 tablespoons of oil in a wok and stir-fry the spring onions, chile pepper, and shallots until soft.

 Add the sweet bean sauce and chili bean sauce.
-Stir-fry for another couple minutes and add edamame beans, water, light soy sauce, dark soy sauce and sugar.
+Stir-fry for another couple of minutes and add edamame beans, 2 teaspoons water, light soy sauce, dark soy sauce, and sugar.
 Mix evenly.

-Mix corn flour with a couple tablespoons of cold water and mix evenly.
-Cook for another couple minutes and the sauce should be thick and look almost dry.
+Mix cornflour with 2 tablespoons of cold water and mix evenly.
+Cook for another couple of minutes—the sauce should be thick and look almost dry.